 - Flex Fuel Vehicles.
 The country first began using ethanol in vehicles as early as the 1920s, and the trend gained urgency during the oil shock of the 1970s.
 However, sugarcane ethanol’s popularity really took off in 2003 with the introduction of flex fuel vehicles that run on either gasoline or pure ethanol.
 More than 90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up about half of the country’s entire light vehicle fleet – a remarkable accomplishment in less than a decade.
 As a result, Brazilian consumers have a choice at the pump when they fuel their cars and most are choosing sugarcane ethanol for its price and environmental benefits, making gasoline the alternative fuel in the country.

-Since 2003, the combination of sugarcane ethanol and flex fuel vehicles has reduced Brazil’s emissions of carbon dioxide by 189 million tons.
-That’s as good for the environment as planting and maintaining 1,355 million trees for 20 years!
+Since 2003, the combination of sugarcane ethanol and flex fuel vehicles has reduced Brazil’s emissions of carbon dioxide by more than 300 million tons.
+That’s as good for the environment as planting and maintaining 2.1 billion trees for 20 years!

 Sugarcane ethanol today is made from the sucrose found in sugarcane juice and molasses.
 This current process taps only one-third of the energy sugarcane can offer.
 The other two-thirds remains locked in leftover cane fiber (called bagasse) and straw.
 While some of this energy is converted to bioelectricity in Brazil, scientists have discovered new techniques to produce ethanol – known as cellulosic ethanol – from leftover plant material.